Checklist for Securing and Hardening your Server Environment

 Minimize User Access Permissions

-- Limit user account access
+- Limit user account access to the least privilege needed

 - Group user access / permissions by role